gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 that invoke internal targets, regardless of whether the dynamic, SPARK, or static model is in effect.

-Note that GNAT emits warnings rather than hard errors whenever it encounters an elaboration problem.
-This is because the elaboration model in effect may be too conservative, or a particular scenario may not be invoked due conditional execution.
-The warnings can be suppressed selectively with ``pragma Warnings (Off)`` or globally with compiler switch :switch:`-gnatwL`.
+Note that GNAT emits warnings rather than errors whenever it encounters an elaboration problem.
+This is because the elaboration model in effect may be too conservative or a particular scenario may not be invoked due to conditional execution.
+You can selectively suppress the warnings with ``pragma Warnings (Off)`` or globally with compiler switch :switch:`-gnatwL`.

-A *guaranteed ABE* arises when the body of a target is not elaborated early enough, and causes *all* scenarios that directly invoke the target to fail.
+A *guaranteed ABE* arises when the body of a target is not elaborated early enough and causes *all* scenarios that directly invoke the target to fail.

   .. code-block:: ada